Tips for apprentices on finding a job

 - Arriving in good time

-- Getting a good night’s sleep the night before
+- Getting a good night’s sleep and eating breakfast

 - Planning your route to the interview